nishantsing/JS/30-days-js-challenge/README.md

 ## Day 23.
 LeetCode Hard
 ## Day 24.
 Project 1 - Weather App
 ## Day 25.
 Project 2 - Movie App
+## Day 26.
+Project 3 - Chat App
+- we can use ws npm library for building backend server and WebSocket for making client.
+- socket.io provides an easy interface for building server and client as well

 ## Inspect disaapearing element